zauberzeug/rosys/docs/development.md

 ## Profiling

-You can add an profiler button to your UI:
+You can add a profiler button to your UI:

 ```python
 from rosys.ui.profiler import create_profiler